jessicaluong/CMPT419-Project/README.md

 Used to store all data used in training and fitting our model.

-- test/:
+- test Folder:
-  - Purpose: Video test set which inlcudes 2-3 videos for each of our action recognition.
+  - Video test set which inlcudes 2-3 videos for each of our action recognition.
 Used for evaluation on overfitting.

-- AD_data/:
+- AD_data Folder:
-  - Purpose: The default data output location for where data is stored when recording actions in `Notebooks/ADCreateData.ipynb` and read for creating the model in `Notebooks/ADCreateModel.ipynb`.
+  - The default output location for where data is stored when recording actions in `Notebooks/ADCreateData.ipynb` and read for creating the model in `Notebooks/ADCreateModel.ipynb`.

 # 5. Self-Evaluation of the Project <a name="evaluation"></a>